eastmallingresearch/Metabarcoding_pipeline/README.md

 Oomycota database was created from a subset of the silva_ssu (stramenopiles) database
 https://www.arb-silva.de/browser/

-#### NOTE
-It is now possible to download just the stramenopiles subset from silva - the below code may need modifying
+NOTE: It is now possible to download just the stramenopiles subset from silva - the below code may need modifying
 ```shell
 #combine and replace fasta headers with headers including full taxonomy
 awk -F";" 'NR==FNR{a[$1]=$0;next;}a[$1]{$0=a[$1]}1' Oomycota.txt Oomycota.fasta > Oomycota_new.fasta